Revelation of Jesus Christ

 Dura H1757 means circle, so if the obelisk is placed in the center of a circle then markers can be created to divide up the day light into half, quarters, eighths an so on making a giant sky clock/calendar and also a tool for tracking the stars and the sun, moon, solstices, equinoxes and eclipses.

-Sun/Sky wheel at the Vatican in Rome.
+The largest known Sun/Sky clock at the Vatican in Rome.

 Clue: 3 (Location - a plain)